wp-cli/handbook/commands/user/reset-password.md

     $ wp user reset-password admin --skip-email --porcelain yV6BP*!d70wg

+    # Reset password for all users.
+    $ wp user reset-password $(wp user list --format=ids) Reset password for admin
+    Reset password for editor
+    Reset password for subscriber
+    Success: Passwords reset for 3 users.

+    # Reset password for all users with a particular role.
+    $ wp user reset-password $(wp user list --format=ids --role=administrator)
+    Reset password for admin
+    Success: Password reset for 1 user.

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.